mitmplay/mitm-play/README.md

     '.input.focus': 'input:insert,remove',
     '.panel.error': 'panel-error:insert',
   },
-  at: 'sshot', //partion of log filename
+  at: 'sshot', //'^sshot' part of log filename
 },
 ```
-`at` is a partion of filename and having a simple rule attach on it, will discuss specificaly on other section to this doc.
+`at` is a partion of filename and having a simple rule attach on it.
+Guess what is it?.

 ## Skip
 Skipping back **`url`** to the browser if partion of **`url`** match text in array of `skip` section, `mitm-play` will not process further.